Iterable/iterable-web-sdk/README.md

 The SDK may reserve more keywords in the future.

 :rotating_light: `iterable://` and `action://` links are not supported in the Safari web browser.
-In Safari, users can close an in-app message by clicking a standard link or clicking away from the message.
+In Safari, users can close an in-app message by clicking away from the message.

 ## Routing in Single-Page Apps